MCMi460/NX-Cheats/README.md

 # NX-Cheats
-A collection of Breath of the Wild (NX Edition) cheats.
-These are all for v1.6.0.
-Working on Pokemon Mystery Dungeon DX codes.
+A collection of Nintendo Switch cheats.
+These are all for custom firmware users, so please educate yourself on the use of homebrew before writing an issue.
+If any of these cheats do not operate properly, please write an issue in GitHub.

-List of important links referring to the game:
+List of important links referring to cheat code creation of mod creation:
 (Any possible link rot is not my fault)

 https://www.marcrobledo.com/savegame-editors/zelda-botw/